shravan20/ohmyscript.me/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
+\<cite> Shravan is a Jr Software Developer, loves exploring, traveling, and reading books.
+A keen and curious human when it comes to technology and different human aspects of life.

+He is such a tireless seeker of knowledge.
+He loves to learn new things and explore them and by nature a practical learner.

+\</cite>

+As you already know, I am Shravan, Jr Software Developer.
+Apart from that general information, I love traveling, reading books.
+I am a curious human and love exploring different aspects of life and technology.
+Always like the

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+As you already know, I am Shravan, Jr Software Developer.
+After graduating with a degree in Computer Science, I started my pursue in doing what I love worked for three small graphic design shops where he honed his design style and sensibility.

 His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
 Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

 As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
 He lives in Stockholm with his beautiful wife and two boys.